A Look at the Finances Behind the Miami Heat’s Success

 Revenue Sharing Obligations

-Revenue sharing obligations will further increase the Heat’s financial burden.
+Revenue sharing obligations increase the team’s financial burden.

-The league’s revenue sharing plan works in parallel with the luxury tax as a means to address franchise economic disparity.
-It is designed to help redistribute money from higher-revenue teams (generally in big markets) to lower-revenue teams (generally in small markets).
+The league’s revenue-sharing plan now works in parallel with the luxury tax concept as a one-two punch to address franchise economic disparity.
+It is designed to help redistribute money from high-revenue teams (generally in big markets) to needier teams (generally in small markets).

-The basic idea behind the plan is that all thirty teams contribute an equal percentage of their total revenues into a common pool (minus certain expenses such as arena expenses), then receive an allocation equal to a 1/30 share of the pool.
-Small market teams with lower revenues will therefore contribute less than they receive, and will be net beneficiaries under the plan.
-Large market teams will contribute more than they receive, and will be net payers under the plan.
+The plan is rooted in a philosophy of including locally generated dollars from the big-market, high-revenue teams to be spread among the low-revenue teams.
+The core of the plan calls for all teams to contribute an equal percentage, roughly 50%,(2), of their total annual revenues, minus certain expenses such as arena operating costs, into a revenue sharing pool.
+Each team then receives an allocation equal to a 1/30 share of the pool.
+Smaller market teams with lower revenues will typically contribute less than they receive, and will be net beneficiaries under the plan.
+Large market teams will typically contribute more than they receive, and will be net payers under the plan.

 The Heat is considered, by the NBA’s definition, to be a small market team.
 It has just 1.58 million TV households in its designated market area, which makes it impossible to compete with the likes of a New York City (7.4 million) or L.A.
 (5.6 million).
 In fact, the Heat ranks just 17th in overall market size among the league’s 30 teams.
 The mean and median market size for all NBA cities is 2.35 million and 1.77 million, respectively.